Image that illustrates Diabetes nurse

 1 Likes 0 Comments

-The average salary for a diabetes nurse is 42 900 kronor per month.
-There is a certain wage gap between genders; men earn an average of 44 600 kronor while women earn 42 700 kronor, which means that women receive around 96% of men's salary.
-The average salary has increased from 41 100 kronor to 42 900 kronor since last year.
+Currently, the average salary for a diabetes nurse is 42 900 kronor per month.
+There is a gender pay gap where men, on average, earn 44 600 kronor, while women earn 42 700 kronor.
+This means that women earn 96 percent of what men do in the same profession.

 Education and Qualifications